 - Plastic coverslips can be used to assure that a constant volume of solution is applied per unit of specimen area.
-However, their handling time slows down the protocol. - Each square centimeter of plastic coverslip will require the volume of reagent indicated in Table 2, so that the reagent volume applied per unit of tissue area can be held constant.
+However, their handling time slows down the protocol. - Each square centimeter of plastic coverslip will require the volume of reagent indicated in Table 3, so that the reagent volume applied per unit of tissue area can be held constant.
 The surface to be covered is always equal to the area of the plastic coverslip, not the area of the specimen. - Plastic coverslips may be trimmed to any desired size and shape.
-The kit's yield of specimens will be reduced if coverslips are larger than standard. - Plastic coverslips can be used during the incubation steps with the following reagents: WORKING STRENGTH TdT, and the ANTI-DIGOXIGENIN ANTIBODY. - A basic coverslip method is described as follows:

-To make a pair of "standard area" (~ 5 cm2) specimen coverslips, cut a plastic coverslip (provided) into two equal halves, and fold up a 1 cm handling tab across the width, then crease sharply (See Figure 3).
+The kit's yield of specimens will be reduced if larger than standard coverslips are used. - The plastic coverslips can be used during incubation steps with WORKING STRENGTH TdT. - A basic coverslip method is described as follows: To make a pair of "standard area" (~ 5 cm2) specimen coverslips, cut a plastic coverslip (provided) into two equal halves, and fold up a 1 cm handling tab across the width, then crease sharply (See Figure 3).